GMJ2023/DTF-Monster-Manual/DTF_Project_Synopsis.md

 ---

-Copyright © 2025 Geoffrey Jones
-All rights reserved.

-This repository and its contents are proprietary and confidential.
-No part may be copied, modified, or distributed without prior written consent.

 ### **Personal Note**

 > *“The Data Transformation Framework (DTF) fix and became a framework I’m truly proud of — something that balances precision with playfulness.
 It’s engineering that works and tells a story.”*
 > — **Geoffrey Jones**

+---

+**Copyright © 2025 Geoffrey Jones
+ All rights reserved.**

+This codebase and all associated materials are proprietary to Geoffrey Jones.
+ No part of this work may be copied reproduced modified distributed or used for any purpose other than the specific engagement for which access was granted.
+ Any other use requires prior written consent from the copyright holder.